-Soft and chewy spiced gingerbread cookies filled with a rich and creamy ermine frosting.
+Soft and chewy spiced gingerbread cookies filled with a rich and creamy vanilla cream cheese frosting..

 gingerbread sandwich cookies

 These are the most adorable cookies to add to your holiday cookie boxes this year!
 The cookies themselves are soft and chewy, and are perfectly spiced.
-They’re filled with an ermine frosting, which is super rich and creamy and honestly might be my favorite type of frosting.
+They’re also filled with a super rich and creamy vanilla cream cheese frosting.
 The cookies themselves are super easy to make and can even be made ahead of time to be baked off and filled at a later date.
-So let’s get to it!
+So let’s get to it! 🙂

 don’t over-beat the butter